streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401trafficpolicyidversion-post-openapi.md

         type: string
       - in: body
         name: HealthCheckVersion
-        description: "A sequential counter that Amazon Route 53 sets to 1 when you create a health check\t\t\tand increments by 1 each time you update settings for the health check"
+        description: A sequential counter that Amazon Route 53 sets to 1 when you create a health checkand increments by 1 each time you update settings for the health check
         schema:
           $ref: '#/definitions/holder'
       - in: body
         name: HealthThreshold
-        description: "The number of child health checks that are associated with a CALCULATED\t\t\thealth that Amazon Route 53 must consider healthy for the CALCULATED health check to be\t\t\tconsidered healthy"
+        description: The number of child health checks that are associated with a CALCULATEDhealth that Amazon Route 53 must consider healthy for the CALCULATED health check to beconsidered healthy
         schema:
           $ref: '#/definitions/holder'
       - in: body
         name: InsufficientDataHealthStatus
-        description: "When CloudWatch has insufficient data about the metric to determine the alarm state, the status \t\t\tthat you want Amazon Route 53 to assign to the health check:                        Healthy: Amazon Route 53 considers the health check to be healthy"
+        description: 'When CloudWatch has insufficient data about the metric to determine the alarm state, the status that you want Amazon Route 53 to assign to the health check:                        Healthy: Amazon Route 53 considers the health check to be healthy'
         schema:
           $ref: '#/definitions/holder'
       - in: body
         name: Inverted
-        description: "Specify whether you want Amazon Route 53 to invert the status of a health check, for example, to\t\t\tconsider a health check unhealthy when it otherwise would be considered healthy"
+        description: Specify whether you want Amazon Route 53 to invert the status of a health check, for example, toconsider a health check unhealthy when it otherwise would be considered healthy
         schema:
           $ref: '#/definitions/holder'
       - in: body